seanp97/Javascript-Simple-Slider/readme.md

 Dots are automatically shown, but if you would like to hide call the HideDots() method like slider.HideDots();

 This can also be applied to the buttons.
-Call HideButtons() to hide the buttons
+Call HideButtons() to hide the buttons like slider.HideButtons();

 If you want the slider to automatically slide, call the AutoSlide method